Chimoney/payment-widget/README.md

 - brandColor: String, sets the primary color of the widget to match your brand.
 - brandName: String, displays your brand name on the widget.
 - paymentLink: String, the unique URL to your Chimoney payment page.
-- modalBackground: String, background color to use for the widget.

 ### Customization
 Customize the look and feel of the widget to match your website or app: